lemmack/lemmack.github.io/content/posts/speculations-on-biological-coherence.md

 The final link in the chain involves how cells translate environmental conditions into metabolic states.
 [Robert Naviaux's work](https://naviauxlab.ucsd.edu/science-item/chronic-fatigue-syndrome-research/) on the Cell Danger Response (CDR) at UC San Diego offers one framework.

-Naviaux proposes that mitochondria function as environmental sensors.
-When they detect threats, whether chemical, microbial, or mechanical, they shift cellular metabolism from energy production toward defense.
-This makes sense as an acute response to injury or infection.
-The problem arises when the response becomes chronic.
+In Naviaux's framework, mitochondria function as environmental sensors.
+When they detect threats, whether chemical, microbial, or mechanical, cells shift their metabolism from energy production toward defense.
+This would make sense as an acute response to injury or infection.
+The problem, in his model, arises when the response becomes chronic.

-In Naviaux's model, persistent CDR activation creates a hypometabolic state characterized by fatigue, inflammation, and impaired healing.
+Naviaux proposes that persistent CDR activation creates a hypometabolic state characterized by fatigue, inflammation, and impaired healing.

 The CDR unfolds in phases: initial reduction of internal ATP production while ATP is released extracellularly as a danger signal, subsequent cellular repair phases, and eventually restoration of normal function.
 If something prevents progression through these phases, cells remain stuck in a defensive posture.

 Naviaux has applied this framework to conditions from chronic fatigue syndrome to autism to long COVID.
 His research characterizes ME/CFS as a hypometabolic state where mitochondria and cells enter what he describes as "a chronic, but reversible physiologic state that protects the patient and cells from new injuries and chronic threat, but at the expense of a dramatic decrease in functional capacity."

 The word "reversible" matters.
 Naviaux frames chronic illness as a protective state that persists because conditions for exiting haven't been met.
 The body is waiting for an "all clear" signal that never comes.

-Here's where the chain closes.
+This is where the proposed pathway might connect back to structure.
 If mitochondria monitor the cellular environment for danger, what signals are they reading?
 Naviaux emphasizes chemical and microbial threats.
 Mechanotransduction research suggests cells also read mechanical cues.
 A stiffened or congested matrix might register as a threat signal.
 Loss of tensional integrity might create mechanical stress that cells interpret as danger.

 The signaling pathway might work something like this: structural compromise alters force distribution through the tensegrity network; altered forces change the mechanical properties of the matrix locally (perhaps through fibroblast activation and collagen remodeling); cells embedded in that matrix sense the altered stiffness through integrins; integrin signaling affects mitochondrial function; mitochondria initiate CDR.